sir-kokabi/twifiner/README.md

     <img src="icons/download.svg" alt="download" width="140"/>
 </a>

+## Contributing

+- Install dependencies: `npm install`
+- Start the dev server: `npm run dev` (watches for changes & reloads extension)

+- Load the extension in Chrome:
+    - Go to `chrome://extensions`
+    - Enable `Developer mode`
+    - Drag & drop `build/chrome-mv3-dev` directory onto this page

+- Create a production build:
+    - `npm run build`,
+    - create a production zip bundle: `npm run package`,
+    - The final bundle will be available in the `build/chrome-mv3-prod.zip`

+- For more guidance, read [plasmo docs](https://docs.plasmo.com/):

 ## Support

 If you like this project, please consider supporting it with a star ⭐ or a donation.
 Every donation, no matter how small, is greatly appreciated.

 - Bitcoin: **1LUbbaAGKFkaSXgDhD4AAc8i2kipW6Qh2R**